Searching for ways to pay for Assistive Technology (AT)?

 - Improvements and Structural Alterations: Improvements and structural alterations may be furnished as home health services only as necessary to assure continuation of treatment for veteran’s disability or to provide access to the home or essential lavatory and sanitary facilities.

 - Specially Adapted Housing: Specially adapted housing with special features or movable facilities made necessary by the nature of the veteran’s disability may be furnished to eligible veterans.

 - Automobile and Adaptive Equipment: Assistance for providing an automobile and adaptive equipment may be furnished to eligible veterans receiving compensation for a number of enumerated disabilities if the disability is the result of an injury incurred or disease contracted in or aggravated by active service.

 - US Department of Veterans Affairs – Veteran Benefits Administration.

 - US Department of Veterans Affairs – Specially Adapted Housing Assistive Technology Grant Program.

 - US Department of Veterans Affairs – Blind Rehabilitation Services (BRS).

 - US Department of Veterans Affairs – Vocational Rehabilitation and Employment (VR&E).

 Public Education Funds

-The Office of Special Services is responsible for the state’s oversight and support for the delivery of all special education services provided in Maine under the federal Individuals with Disabilities Education Act (IDEA).
+The Maine Department of Education Office of Special Services is responsible for the state’s oversight and support for the delivery of all special education services provided in Maine under the federal Individuals with Disabilities Education Act (IDEA).
 This includes Early Intervention services to eligible children age birth to under age three and their families, provided under IDEA, Part C, and Free Appropriate Public Education – Special Education to eligible children age three to 20, provided under IDEA, Part B. The Office of Special Services is also responsible for meeting the state’s responsibilities under IDEA.